UPPS 04.01.11 - Risk Management of Information Resources

-Confidential information shall not be stored on portable devices or media such as notebook or tablet computers, smart phones, USB drives, CDs, DVDs, tape cartridges, etc. If such storage is required, the confidential information must be protected by encryption or by other compensating controls with the advice and authorization of the ISO (or designee).
+Confidential information shall not be stored on portable devices or media such as notebook or tablet computers, smart phones, USB drives, CDs, DVDs, tape cartridges, etc. If such storage is required, the confidential information must be protected by encryption or by other compensating controls with the advice and authorization of the CISO (or designee).

 Confidential information must not be accessed from remote locations in an unauthorized manner.
 Examples of authorized remote access solutions include the university’s implementations of VPN, TLS, and SSH.
 Contact ITAC for up-to-date information about authorized remote access solutions and the acceptability of other options.

 Confidential information shall not be stored on personally-owned devices or media.
-If such storage is required, the confidential information must be protected by encryption or by other compensating controls with the advice and authorization of the ISO (or designee).
+If such storage is required, the confidential information must be protected by encryption or by other compensating controls with the advice and authorization of the CISO (or designee).

 Confidential information shall not be stored on any devices external to the campus network except as provided under contract with an authorized information resource service provider that is contractually bound to properly protect the information (see UPPS No. 04.01.01, Security of Texas State Information Resources, Section 03.06).